Technical Specification Steel Tubular Pole Comprehensive Overview

 What is the code for steel tubular poles?

-Yes, the code for steel tubular poles in India is IS 2713.
+The code for steel tubular poles in India is IS 2713.

 How much does an 8 meter tubular pole weigh?